-How you apply to be a Course representative has recently changed:
+How you apply to be a Module representative has recently changed:

-Course reps can now nominate themselves on their Succeed module page, the new online course rep community is a platform for you to share best practice with each other.
+Module reps can now nominate themselves on their Succeed module page, the new online module rep community is a platform for you to share best practice with each other.
 Check out our handy course rep video above for more information.

-As part of our recent developments for Course Reps, you can now earn Open Badge accreditation.
-This means that you can evidence the work that you have undertaken as a Course Rep for future employers, as well as showcase your achievements on LinkedIn.
+As part of our recent developments for Module Reps, you can now earn Open Badge accreditation.
+This means that you can evidence the work that you have undertaken as a Module Rep for future employers, as well as showcase your achievements on LinkedIn.